andrewspode/jquery-scaletext/README.md

 ### Scale text inside a container to be as large as possible without spilling.

-I work on a number of projects where I need to fit text to a container, so it is the largest font size possible without spilling, to aid legibility at a distance.
+I work on a number of projects where I need to fit text to a container, so it is the largest font size possible without spilling out, to aid legibility at a distance.

-I had a collection of different functions in different scenarios and decided to unify these into a jQuery plugin to make my own life, and perhaps yours easier.

-I've experimented with various different techniques over the years and have found this method to be the fastest and most accurate.

-I'm always open to collaborate and add new features if someone sees them as useful.
+I decided it would be worth while sticking some of this code into a jQuery plugin, especially so I can chain it.

+This is a fairly specific requirement, and is no replacement for good, responsive layout.

+* Works on any block/inline-block container
+* Changes no CSS other than font-size
+* Doesn't require a fixed sized container
+* Maintains relative font sizes within container

-I primarily use this as part of ThinkWall, a Social Signage solution.
-If you were thinking of using this on something competing - it's released under the MIT license, but you won't be making any friends...
+I primarily use this as part of [ThinkWall](http://thinkwall.com), a Social Signage solution.
+If you were thinking of using this on something similar/competing - it's released under the MIT license, but you won't be making any friends...

-I used jQuery Boilerplate to put this together - so I apologise if I've done anything wrong.
-I have, for instance - never used Travis or Coffeescript, so I'm not in a position to test they are correct.

 ## Usage